bradodd/SRTE-Lab/task2/task2.md

 19006         100.0.0.6/32
 ```
 > Repeat Step-9 (optional)
-> Repeat this command on all nodes to view the prefix sid×Dismiss this alert.
+> Repeat this command on all nodes to view the prefix sid.
 Step 10:
 Now if we check the trace from xrvr-7 to the loopback of xrvr-8, it still shows LDP is preferred over Segment Routing, and that is fine, as expected.
 Next we will migrate from LDP to SR.
 ```